robindrost/docs-1/docs/README.md

 ?> Please find links to documentation of our SDKs and other components in the sidebar.

 More information can be found at: [liveryvideo.com](https://liveryvideo.com).

-For support questions please reach via email or phone:
+For support questions please contact us via email or phone:

 <p align="left">
 <img width="256" src="support.png">